cerb/cerb.github.io/_docs/getting_started/installation.md

 ### Default Sender

-This establishes your first, shared outgoing email address.
+This establishes your first shared outgoing email address.
 You'll probably want to use something like `support@example.com` (where `example.com` is your own domain name).

 You can also configure a personalized name for the email address, such as your organization name.